It took over twenty nine years to become the generalist I am today.

 Now, I feel I have the same exact goal as over twenty years ago: help people solve real problems with software and help their businesses be more successful and self sufficient.
 That last self-sufficiency part has been a tenet of our business since the start because it just felt right.
 Oddly, when I focused on liberating clients from needing us, they ended up trusting and engaging us even more.
 It also maintains a level of integrity sometimes conspicuously absent in ‘vendor’ delivered software solutions.

-My first truly independent consulting gig was installing GNU software for an upstate NY library council.
+My first truly independent consulting gig was installing GNU software for an upstate NY library council (SENYLRC).
 Ahhh, the joy of compiling Pine from sources and checking out Tripwire or COPS.
 I will share that it felt personally rewarding helping libraries leverage software to make work lives more productive and happier.
 So many years later, I have returned to this space and recognize there is a rediscovered truth for me.

 If you would like to explore possibilities for your teams and businesses, contact me here or on twitter @devnullid